mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 Throughout the course, we'll be using the terms *operator and expression*, and it's vital that you can quickly access the documentation for these.
 So what's an *operator*?
 For this course, when we say *operators, we mean either query operators or aggregation stages*.
 In this example, *$match and $project are aggregation operators, and $in, $gte, and $lte, are query operators*.

-As a general rule, operators always appear in the key position of a document. $match is a little special and we'll learn about it later.
-What's an expression?
-Expressions act a lot like functions.
-We provide arguments and they provide a computed output.
-And just like functions, expressions can be composed to form powerful new data transformations.
-MongoDB provides expressions for working with and producing values for many types of values.
+As a general rule, *operators* always appear in the key position of a document. *$match* is a little special and we'll learn about it later.
+What's an *expression?
+Expressions* act a lot like functions.
+We provide *arguments and they provide a computed output*.
+And just like f*unctions, expressions* can be composed to form powerful new data transformations. *MongoDB* provides expressions for working with and producing values for many types of values.

 In the project stage, $gt is an expression.
 And its arguments are supplied in ths array.
 This $number of of moons, surrounded by the quotes, is also an expression that you'll learn about in a moment.
 An easy way to remember how to use expressions is that it will always appear in a value position.
 Let's run this now to see the output.
 Here, we see the result of the calculated field.